 The Compensation and Leadership Performance Committee ("CLP Committee") did not authorize a fiscal 2024 Management Incentive Plan ("MIP") payout for our executive officers and our fiscal 2022-2024 performance shares had a below-target payout (58.1%).
-These outcomes are a result of the Company's underperformance on our financial performance metrics, demonstrating the CLP Committee's commitment to a pay-forperformance culture.
+These outcomes are a result of the Company's underperformance on our financial performance metrics, demonstrating the CLP Committee's committee's committee's committee's committee's committee's committee's committee's demonstration of the committee's committe

-The CLP Committee restored the use of performance shares as a component (50% weighting) of long-term incentive compensation in our fiscal 2025 executive compensation program, which they expect to continue moving forward.
+The CLP Committee restored the use of performance shares as a component (50% weighting) of longterm incentive compensation in our fiscal 2025 executive compensation program, which they expect to continue moving forward.